 Best New Wedding Reception Songs

-Now that we discussed some of the most popular “feel good” songs for your wedding, let’s talk about some of the most popular new wedding reception songs.
+Now after we have discussed some of the most popular “feel good” songs for your wedding, let’s talk about some of the most popular new wedding reception songs.
 No matter what genre of music you prefer, you will be able to find some current Billboard hits, including new pop songs to play at your reception.
-Remember, you receipion is more than just your first dance as a married couple and group dances.
+Remember, your reception is more than just your first dance as a married couple and group dances.
 You also need a playlist for the dinner and other such moments.
-Following is a list of some of the most popular new dance songs to play at various points during your wedding reception:
+Here we give you a list of some of the most popular new dance songs to play at various points during your wedding reception:

 11. Train – Marry Me